 Based on the Strategic Plan of the Mojokerto Regency Health Office 2021-2026, one of which includes a program for organizing clean and healthy living movement activities, it is necessary to consider implementing activities that support the program.
 One effort to support the clean and healthy living movement is to wash hands.
 The World Health Organization (WHO) has called for it to be very important to enforce efforts to improve hand hygiene to maintain mutual health.
 Washing hands is important because it has been proven effective in preventing the spread of disease and also controlling infections.
 Tambakagung Village is a village located between two (2) sub-districts, namely Mojoanyar District and Bangsal District.
-The position of Tambakagung Village is classified as an underdeveloped village.
-The northern boundary borders Jabon Village; the south borders Sumbergirang Village; the west borders Sumolawang Village and the east borders Sumberwono Village (Dinas Komunikasi dan Informatika Kabupaten Mojokerto, 2023).
+The position of Tambakagung Village is classified as an underdeveloped village; the west borders Sumolawang Village and the east borders Sumbergirang Village (Dinas Komunikasi dan Informatika Kabupaten Mojokerto, 2023).
 The community in the village pays less attention to cleanliness and needs assistance in creating product innovations that can be used as a regional profile and increase community empowerment there.